Adult Rehab Programs

 Issues of Grief and Loss

 In many ways, substance use or behaviors can be like an unhealthy relationship.
 It may be bad for you, but it still gives you excitement and solace.
 As inconsistent and hurtful as it may be, it provides for you in ways that no one else can.
 It makes you feel better when no one else does.
 In the end, you find it hard to imagine your life without it.
 Consequently, those struggling can experience grief when walking away from their prior way of living and being.
 This grieving process is necessary; it naturally follows the loss of something that you have grown to depend on, and it prepares the way for you to find new ways to fill the void.
 Filling the void is where an effective recovery community becomes so important.
-Many young adults who undergo treatment don’t know how to have friends or be social or even manage their own emotions.
+Many adults who undergo treatment don’t know how to have friends or be social or even manage their own emotions.
 Encouragement and support are key ingredients for a successful journey into recovery.

-To learn more about how our young adult mental health programs in North Carolina promote lasting change, call Red Oak Recovery® now at 866-457-7590.
+To learn more about how our adult mental health programs in North Carolina promote lasting change, call Red Oak Recovery® now at 866-457-7590.